cjepson/dcrticketbuyer/README.md

 # DCR/KB as your ticket fee.
 feetargetscaling=1.05

-# Try to leave this much coins remaining in the
+# Try to leave this many coins remaining in the
 # wallet.
 balancetomaintain=500.0

 # Give ticket voting rights to this address.
+Comment
+# this out to use a local address from the wallet it
+# is connect to.
 ticketaddress=TsfjLsBv6aKQoLmfPJUn3w6r6AB2JajoMrW

 # Send 1.23% pool fees to this address.
+Comment this out
+# to disable pool mode.
 pooladdress=TsYxLCKr7qtsDxYaJ32zAQg3rFao6aGAHXh
 poolfees=1.23